-"Term Loan B-1" has the meaning set out under the heading "Material Contracts - Term Facility".
+"Term Loan B-1" has the applicable meaning set out under the heading "Material Contracts - Term Facility", as amended from time to time.

-"Term Loan B-2" has the meaning set out under the heading "Material Contracts - Term Facility".
+"Term Loan B-2" has the applicable meaning set out under the heading "Material Contracts - Term Facility", as amended from time to time.